×

 There is much discussion around the question of if part worn tyres being safe for your vehicle.

-So, let’s explore exactly what part worn tyres are, why people opt for them, and how safe they truly are for your motorbike.
+So, let’s explore exactly what part worn tyres are, and how unsafe they truly are for your motorbike.

 What are part worn tyres?